 Section 172 of the Companies Act 2006 requires Directors to take into consideration the interests of stakeholders in their decision-making.
 The Directors, who are also directors of DCC (which utilises the financing raised by the Company) as well as the Group's ultimate parent company Glas Cymru Holdings Cyfyngedig (GCHC or Glas Cymru), have regard to the interests of the Group's employees and other stakeholders, including the impact of its activities on the community, the environment and the Group's reputation, when making decisions.
+The Group's S172 statement is available on pages 71 to 73 of the Glas Cymru Annual Report and Accounts 2022-2023.

-The Directors are mindful of the purpose of the Company and its intrinsic link to DCC's long-term vision and is focused on promoting the long-term success of the Company, in particular given its role in providing finance to DCC as the custodian of assets over the long term to enable the delivery of essential services to customers.
+The Directors are mindful of the purpose of the Company and its intrinsic link to DCC's long-term vision and are focused on promoting the long-term success of the Company, in particular given its role in providing finance to DCC as the custodian of assets over the long term to enable the delivery of essential services to customers.